GameServerManagers/LinuxGSM-Docs/Start-Stop-Restart.md

 `./gameserver stop`

-Will stop a server with a proper way, and force close it after 30s if it doesn't close properly (graceful shutdown).
+Will attempt to correctly stop a server using (graceful shutdown).
+Should this fail it will be forced to stop after 30 seconds.

 ## Restarting a server

 `./gameserver restart`

-Will use the stop, then the start functions.
+Will use the stop, then the start the server.